 - Diet – maintain a healthy and well-balanced diet that includes foods that are low in cholesterol, sodium, and saturated and trans fats

-- Circulation Problems – poor circulation can lead to blocked arteries which cause stroke, so get tested for circulation problems and take the proper medication if diagnosed
+- Circulation Problems – poor circulation can lead to blocked arteries which cause stroke, so get tested for circulation problems and take proper medication if diagnosed

 Use this scorecard to evaluate your level of risk for stroke and talk to your doctor about any concerns.

 Stroke prevention is important even after you start experiencing the first signs and symptoms of a stroke.
 There are certain medications and treatments that can prevent long-term effects of stroke if given within the first few hours of showing symptoms.
-Use FAST to learn the warning signs of a stroke and to know when to get help:
+Use BE-FAST to learn the signs of a stroke and to know when to get help:

-Speech: Is speech slurred or strange?
+Speech: Is speech slurred or strange, is there any difficulty understanding speech?